learning-zone/angular-basics/notes/angular.md

 })
 export class AppModule { }
 ```
-#### Q. How would you create a component to display error messages throughout your application?
-*TODO*

 #### Q. How will you parallelize multiple observable call?
 *TODO*
 #### Q. How will you put one async call before another?